Judge In Spain Issues International Arrest Warrant For Catalan President

 A Spanish judge has issued an international arrest warrant for the president of Catalonia, currently in exile in Belgium after his government declared independence from Madrid.

-Catalonia, formerly a semi-autonomous region of Spain, declared independence last week — followed promptly by Spain dissolving the regional government and declaring direct rule.
+Catalonia, formerly a semi-autonomous region of Spain, declared independence last week — followed promptly by Spain's dissolving the regional government and declaring direct rule.

 The deposed president, Carles Puigdemont, fled to Brussels early this week as Spanish authorities prepared to make arrests in Barcelona.